liq543/Professional-README-Generator/README.md

 ```bash
 npm test
 ```
-Please not that there are currently no tests for this application.
+Please note that there are currently no tests for this application.

 ## Questions